Go Back

 • 1 ripe plantain black spots or fully black is perfect

-• 1 tsp sugar for the pan
+• 1 teaspoon sugar for the pan

-• 2 tbsp sugar for dusting
+• 2 tablespoon sugar for dusting

 • Optional: Vanilla ice cream for serving